rickbenavidez/ruby_llm/docs/_advanced/rails.md

 #### Using Custom Contexts

-For multi-tenant applications or when you need different API keys per chat:
+Use different API keys per chat in multi-tenant applications:

 **With DB-backed model registry (default in v1.7.0+):**